Printable Worksheets

 7-12

-Method: Figure out the noun which is a quality that you can only think and feel about.
-Then, select it.
+Method: Figure out the noun that can be touched, heard, seen, smelled or tasted and select it.

-Answer: The noun in the above sentence is 'truth'.
-Therefore, the answer is 'truth'.
+Answer: The noun in the above sentence is 'book'.
+Therefore, the answer is 'book'.

 Grades: